district0x/district-ui-graphql/README.md

 be changed in configuration.

 ### Module Start
-Next we start our graphql mount module.
+Next we start our graphql [re-mount](https://github.com/district0x/d0x-INFRA/blob/master/re-mount.md) module.
 This should be done at app bootstrap, where you initialize re-frame.

 ```clojure
 (ns my.app.core